-Did you know that the number of children diagnosed with an autism spectrum disorder has increased 123-percent over the past decade?
-Along with a rise in prevalence has come a welcome upsurge in providers of autism-related services, including a growing number of attractions that have made admirable efforts to extend a warm welcome to guests with sensory and social differences and an appreciation for structure.
+Did you know the number of children diagnosed with an autism spectrum disorder has increased 123-percent over the past decade?
+Along with a rise in prevalence has come a welcome upsurge in providers of autism-related services, including a growing number of attractions that have made admirable efforts to extend a warm welcome to guests with sensory and social differences.
 From quiet rooms with teepee forts, fidget toys and weighted blankets to extra safety measures and supports for kids with special interests, these awesome autism friendly theme parks provide a host of thoughtful amenities designed to welcome special kids and families.

 For visitors unable to wait in line for extended times, including those with autism, Disney World offers a special Disability Access Service pass, which allows pass holders to avoid the line, returning at the same time indicated in the current attractions cue.
 Disney’s Strollers as Wheelchairs program adds a special safety measure for kids prone to wandering—or who need a safe, sensory-friendly haven.
 This service permits qualifying children to remain in their strollers while on a ride or while visiting an attraction—just as a guest in a wheelchair would.
 A number of additional programs and supports, such as Rider Switch and Quiet Areas, are available to the general public, but are especially helpful for families traveling with a member on the spectrum.
 Before you go, download the park’s visual guide, designed specifically for guests with autism.